Ray Ozzie

 Raymond "Ray" Ozzie (born November 20, 1955) is an American software industry entrepreneur who held the positions of Chief Technical Officer and Chief Software Architect at Microsoft between 2005 and 2010.
 Before Microsoft, he was best known for his role in creating Lotus Notes.

-Biography
+Early life and education

-He grew up in Chicago, Illinois, later moving to Park Ridge, Illinois and graduating from Maine South High School in 1973 where, in 1969, he learned to program on a GE-400 mainframe and an Olivetti-Underwood Programma 101.
+Ozzie grew up in Chicago, Illinois, later moving to Park Ridge, Illinois.
+He graduated from Maine South High School in 1973 where, in 1969, he learned to program on a GE-400 mainframe and an Olivetti-Underwood Programma 101.

+In 1979, he received his bachelor's degree in computer science from the University of Illinois at Urbana-Champaign, where he worked on the PLATO system.